Valeri12580/SoftUni-Courses/README.md

-# SoftUni-Courses
-##Each exam folder combines all the essentials learned in the module
+# SoftUni-Courses.Each exam folder combines all the essentials learned in the module